Generated at: 2026-07-01 03:58:45

 Nakai

-At the time of implementation, we were just beginning our Salesforce deployment project, so we decided that integrating mSonar as a business card management tool would allow for seamless connectivity.
-The deciding factor was that it expands the scope of utilization by connecting with CRM (Customer Relationship Management) and MA (Marketing Automation) systems, rather than being used as a standalone tool.
+At the time of implementation, we were just beginning our Salesforce deployment project.
+We decided that by introducing mSonar as our business card management tool simultaneously, we could achieve seamless integration.
+The deciding factor was that, rather than using it as a standalone tool, connecting it with our CRM (Customer Relationship Management) and MA (Marketing Automation) systems would significantly broaden the scope of its application.

 Results Achieved